jezu1/AirPollution_prediction/README.md

 - To run LSTM models:
   - For univariate models, run the [LSTM-univar.ipynb](./LSTM-univar.ipynb) notebook.
   - For multivariate models, run the [LSTM-multivar.ipynb](./LSTM-multivar.ipynb) notebook.

+Raw and processed data can be found in the [data folder](./data).
+Note that to run the pre-processing notebook, the raw-data.zip file must be first extracted to the data folder.